NOTIOMYSTIDAE (1 species)

 P. i. inornatus Acc Ogasawara Is (Chichijima).

-P. p. becki Res Solomon Is (Guadalcanal, Malaita, Santa Isabel).
+P. m. becki Res Solomon Is (Guadalcanal, Malaita, Santa Isabel).

 P. makirensis Makira Leaf-Warbler